heysokam/confy/doc/howto.md

 All it does is call `CC -o myfile.exe file.c file2.c` with the correct options for your project,
 based on the options you define in your `src/build.nim` file.

-_Important Note:_
+> _Important Note:_
-Unlike other buildsystems, Confy is -not- a binary that you call.
+> Unlike other buildsystems, Confy is -not- a binary that you call.
-It is a **library** that you use from inside your Builder App.
+> Confy is a **library** that you use from inside your Builder App.
-This is much more than a semantic difference.
+> This is much more than a semantic difference.
-More details about this in the `Builder App` section, and the disclaimer section @[the confy readme](../readme.md) file.
+> More details about this in the `Builder App` section, and the disclaimer section @[the confy readme](../readme.md) file.

 ## Basics
 Confy has sane defaults preconfigured.